Genki Travel Health Insurance Review: Is It Worth It?

 You’ll find Genki operates on a monthly subscription basis.
 This model is perfect for those of us whose homes are wherever we lay our laptops.
 Genki’s plans automatically renew every month for up to two years, striking the perfect balance between affordability and the freedom to roam.

-They have two interesting worldwide coverage plans: Genki Explorer and Genki Resident.
+They have two interesting worldwide coverage plans: Genki Explorer and Genki Native.

 Genki Explorer